Golden abstract building

 Future activity

-The register of overseas entities is effective from 31 January 2023, by which date overseas entities owning or purchasing UK property should have registered with Companies House and identified their beneficial owners.
-HMRC will then have even more information to identify corporate owners of UK property at risk of non-compliance.
-HMRC has already indicated that it will be using data from the Register to drive targeted one-to-one activity with property owners and entities which may facilitate the concealment of beneficial ownership.
+The register of overseas entities came into effect from 31 January 2023, which requires overseas entities owning or purchasing UK property to register with Companies House, identify their beneficial owners and file an annual update statement.
+This gives HMRC even more information to identify corporate owners of UK property who may be at risk of non-compliance.
+In the lead up to the introduction of the register, HMRC already indicated that it would be using the data to drive one-to-one activity targeting property owners and entities which may be facilitating the concealment of beneficial ownership.
+Companies House have now started issuing financial penalties and warning notices to entities that failed to register by 31 January 2023.
+The UK government also launched a consultation in early 2024 to expand access to information on the register involving offshore trusts.

 If you would like to talk more on how these issues may affect you, please get in touch with John Cassidy, Caroline Fleet, or your usual Crowe contact.